nbonfils/JSD-website/_members/nadia-smith.md

 ---

-Nadia Mariyan Smith is a master’s student in User Experience Design at the University of Toronto’s Faculty of Information.
-With a background in community work, they are interested in justice-oriented, more-than-human design approaches that emphasize collective well-being and sustainability.
-Nadia also holds a Bachelor of Fine Arts in Photography from Concordia University, where they explored diverse ways to communicate ideas beyond the written word.
+Nadia Mariyan Smith is a PhD student in the Faculty of Information at the University of Toronto.
-You can connect with Nadia on [LinkedIn](https://www.linkedin.com/in/nadia-mariyan-smith/).
+With a background in community work, they are interested in justice-oriented, more-than-human design approaches that emphasize collective well-being and ecological sustainability.
+Nadia holds a Master of Information in User Experience Design and a Bachelor of Fine Arts in Photography.